 David Burns is the director of STEM Innovation Networks at Battelle Education.
 He joined in 2008, doing instrumental work to establish and expand the Ohio STEM Learning Network and Tennessee STEM Innovation Network.
 He also helped to establish STEMx, a nationwide STEM education network linking over 20 statewide organizations across the United States.

 David had a previous career in the restaurant and hospitality business, as well as working with the Disney Corporation on the EPCOT project.
 In his career in education, David worked as the Chief of Staff for Cincinnati Public Schools.
 During their restructuring project, David’s work was instrumental in opening 11 new high schools over two years.

 David holds a BA in English and Education, and a master’s in English Literature from Northern Kentucky University.
 Before working at Battelle Education, he was the Executive Director of the Office of Transformation and Career Technical Education in the Ohio Department of Education.
 There, he pioneered state policy initiatives like STEM schools, STEM networks, credit flexibility, and stackable certificates.

 David continues to create these opportunities through his work at Battelle Education.
 In his spare time, he enjoys working on his house and yard.

 Rob Evans helps people understand the complex stories that impact our world.
-As Battelle Education’s communication manager, he works on a variety of projects, ranging from press releases to social media.
+As Battelle Education’s Strategic Partnerships & Communications Manager, he works on a variety of projects, ranging from press releases to social media.
 Rob shines the spotlight on exciting developments within and beyond the Ohio STEM Learning Network by managing OSLN.org.